 Determination of Violation Magnitude

-(1) For each civil penalty assessed, the magnitude is moderate unless:

-(a) A selected magnitude is specified in 340-012-0135 and information is reasonably available to the department to determine the application of that selected magnitude; or

-(b) The department determines, using information reasonably available to it, that the magnitude should be major under section (3) or minor under section (4).
+(1) The appropriate magnitude of each civil penalty is determined by first determining if there is an applicable selected magnitude in OAR 340-012-0135.
+If not, the magnitude will be moderate unless either paragraphs 3 or 4 apply:

-(2) If the department determines, using information reasonably available to the department, that a general or selected magnitude applies, the department's determination is the presumed magnitude of the violation, but the person against whom the violation is alleged has the opportunity and the burden to prove that another magnitude applies and is more probable than the presumed magnitude.
-The person against whom the violation is alleged has the opportunity and the burden to prove that another magnitude applies and is more probable than the presumed magnitude.
+(2) The person against whom the violation is alleged has the burden to prove that another magnitude applies and is more probable than the alleged magnitude.

-(3) The magnitude of the violation is major if the department finds that the violation had a significant adverse impact on human health or the environment.
-In making this finding, the department will consider all reasonably available information, including, but not limited to: the degree of deviation from applicable statutes or commission and department rules, standards, permits or orders; the extent of actual effects of the violation; the concentration, volume, or toxicity of the materials involved; and the duration of the violation.
-In making this finding, the department may consider any single factor to be conclusive.
+(3) DEQ determines that the magnitude of the violation should be major because the violation had a significant adverse impact on human health or the environment.
+In making this finding, DEQ will consider all reasonably available information, including, but not limited to: the degree of deviation from applicable statutes or commission and DEQ rules, standards, permits or orders; the extent of actual effects of the violation; the concentration, volume, or toxicity of the materials involved; and the duration of the violation.
+In making this finding, DEQ may consider any single factor to be conclusive; or

-(4) The magnitude of the violation is minor if the department finds that the violation had no more than a de minimis adverse impact on human health or the environment, and posed no more than a de minimis threat to human health or other environmental receptors.
-In making this finding, the department will consider all reasonably available information including, but not limited to: the degree of deviation from applicable statutes or commission and department rules, standards, permits or orders; the extent of actual or threatened effects of the violation; the concentration, volume, or toxicity of the materials involved; and the duration of the violation.
-In making this finding, the department may consider any single factor to be conclusive.Stat.
+(4) DEQ determines that the magnitude of the violation is minor because the violation had no more than a de minimis adverse impact on human health or the environment, and posed no more than a de minimis threat to human health or the environment.
+In making this finding, DEQ will consider all reasonably available information including, but not limited to: the degree of deviation from applicable statutes or commission and DEQ rules, standards, permits or orders; the extent of actual or threatened effects of the violation; the concentration, volume, or toxicity of the materials involved; and the duration of the violation.

+Stat.
 Auth.: ORS 468.020 & 468.130 Stats.
 Implemented: ORS 459.376, 459.995, 465.900, 465.992, 466.990 - 466.994, 468.090 - 468.140 & 468B.450 Hist.: DEQ 4-2005, f.
 5-13-05, cert. ef.
 6-1-05; DEQ 4-2006, f.
 3-29-06, cert. ef.
 3-31-06

 340-012-0135